Othent/docs/api/connect.md

 This function will throw an error in the following cases:

-- When passing `permissions` different to the default (all permissions).
+- When passing `permissions` different to `undefined` and the default value  (all permissions).
 While that parameter has been added for signature compatibility with _ArConnect_ and other wallets, _Othent_ implicitly requires all permissions.
 Passing anything else will throw an error.

 - When this function is called before the user interacts with the page (e.g. by clicking on a button), as that will result in a `Unable to open a popup` error.